 Our daily runs will be about 8 to 10 miles with plenty of stops and breaks throughout in order to enjoy the views of Glacier National Park as well as nearby lakes and colorful wildflower meadows.
 Our runs take us as high as 7,000 feet, so we do recommend this retreat for those with good fitness and who are comfortable running on singletrack trails.
-You don’t need to be fast or have a lot of experience running on trails, but be game for plenty of long uphill and downhills!
+Be game for plenty of long uphill and downhills!

 4-Day, 3-Night Retreat Itinerary

 Day 1 Thursday | Arrivals + Shake Out Run

 Your retreat package includes a pick up from the local airport to take you directly to the Lodge at Whitefish Lake, where the retreat is taking place.
 Meet your retreat leader for the retreat’s Opening Meeting at 2 p.m..
 Come dressed ready to run as we’ll depart for today’s shake out run soon after the meeting wraps.
 During the meeting, you’ll officially meet your fellow retreat participants and review the retreat intention and flow with your retreat leader.
 At 3 p.m., you’ll have a chance to check into your room before meeting our guides in front of the lobby area for a short drive to today’s run location at Beaver Lake.